AnandRituraj/cookitup/README.md

 # For example if you inout an image of pizza it will give you things required to make it such as
 # cheese, flour,  pizza sauce etc

-# We use gemini API to process the image which is given as input by the user
+# used gemini API to process the image which is given as input by the user
 # It is then processed by the API which then spits out the result to the user

 #